About Companion Card

 WHAT IS THE COMPANION CARD?

-Companion Card is a not-for-profit program, funded by the South Australian Government and managed by the Department for Communities and Social Inclusion in conjunction with the National Disability Services.
+Companion Card is a not-for-profit program, funded by the South Australian Government and managed by the Department of Human Services (DHS) in conjunction with the National Disability Services (NDS).

 The card itself is the size of a credit card, with the name and a photo of the holder, who is the person with a disability.
 When the cardholder buys a ticket for themselves at selected venues and facilities around South Australia, it permits their companion free entry to the same event.